ziyic/Flask-Web-Application/README.md

 # Flask Web Application

 A project developed to partial fulfillment the requirements of the course **Advanced Programming  [CS551P]** of the Master of Information Technology program at the University of Aberdeen.
+(For archive purposes only)

 ## Getting Started